In this Article:

 Phase One: Regionally Available

-At the beginning of the season when we don’t have as many student applications available, it is helpful to have students available to go to any Team in the region.
-This process of finding students in Regionally Available status, entering Area Team Hold requests when wanting to show a specific student to a family, and entering a Placed without Papers request when a family commits to hosting a specific student will not differ from the process with which returning volunteers are familiar.
+At the beginning of the season when we don’t have as many student applications available, it is helpful to have students available to be placed by any Team in the Region.
+This process of finding students in Regionally Available status, entering Area Team Hold requests when wanting to show a specific student to a family, and entering a Placed without Papers request when a family commits to hosting a specific student will remain the same as in recent years.

 Phase One Highlights:

-- Once Hosting Operations Staff have reviewed and accepted student applications, the applications will be made Regionally Available in Global Link and visible on MyAFS.
+Once Hosting Operations Staff have reviewed and accepted student applications, the applications will be made Regionally Available in Global Link and visible in the MyAFS Placements Widget and on Meet the Students on the AFS-USA website.

 - Sponsored Programs (SP) students (YES, FLEX, and CBYX) are Regionally Available for placement in any Sponsored Programs cluster in the Region.